 Step 2: Build Your Scale Platforms

+Stack each station identically: scale on the floor, rigid board on top.
+The easiest approach is to place the board, let the scale read the board weight and auto-zero, then confirm it reads zero before rolling the kart on.
 Some scales have a tare function – use it with the board in place so the scale reads only the kart’s weight at that corner.

 Step 3: Level Everything